jorroll/rschedule/docs/date-adapter/README.md

 - [LuxonDateAdapter](./luxon-date-adapter)
   - For use with luxon `DateTime` objects.
 Has full timezone support.

 Each DateAdapter has a `generators` property which contains an array if the rSchedule objects which are responsible for creating that particular DateAdapter.
 For example, when iterating through a `Schedule` containing two `RRule` objects, each yielded DateAdapter will have a `generators` property with a length two array.
 The first element will be the `RRule` object which generated the date, the second element will be the `Schedule` object which generated the date.
-At this point, I'll call out the fact that each `IHasOccurrences` object has a `data` property for holding arbitrary data.
+At this point, I'll call out the fact that each `IOccurrenceGenerator` object has a `data` property for holding arbitrary data.
 This allows you to attach data to each rule / schedule, and access that data from the yielded dates.

 Example: